-PowerOn by LAN/Ring: When set to Enabled, any event occurring to the LAN/Ring will awaken a system which has been powered down.
+Wake Up On LAN/Ring: When set to Enabled, any event occurring to the Modem Ring will LAN awaken a system which has been powered down.

 RTC Alarm Resume: When set to Enable rtc alarm resume, you could set the date (of month) and timer (hh:mm:ss), any event occurring at will awaken a system which has been powered down.